gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 not necessary for the observed community matrix $Y$, as it was, by design, only composed of sites with at least one species present) and applied the Hellinger transformation to both matrices, as recommended by @Legendre2013BetDiv for presence-absence data.
-We then measured the local contributions to beta diversity (LCBD), which quantify how much a specific site (a row in each matrix) contributes to the overall variance in the community [@Legendre2013BetDiv].
+We then measured total beta diversity as the variance of the community matrices and calculated the local contributions to beta diversity (LCBD), which quantify how much a specific site (a row in each matrix) contributes to the overall variance in the community [@Legendre2013BetDiv].
 High LCBD values indicate a unique community composition, while low values indicate a more common species set.
+Measuring beta diversity as the variance of the community matrices offers a critical advantage in terms of computations in this case, as alternative approaches based on site pairwise dissimilarity would require a much higher number of computations given the high number of sites in our study.
 We note that our LCBD values, which add up to 1 by definition, were very low given the high number of sites in both $Y$ and $\hat Y$.
 However, the relative difference between the scores matters more than the absolute value to differentiate their uniqueness.
 Therefore, we decided to report the LCBD values relative to the maximum value from each matrix Y, meaning that the new maximum value was 1, and all other values represented fractions.

 ## Investigation of regional and scaling variation